nolanlawson/PouchDroid/README.md

 I thought it would be overkill to include all the Cordova libraries.
 Plus, standard Android Cordova apps run the WebSQL requests on the UI thread, meaning that even a spinning progress bar would stutter (PSA: there's [a Cordova plugin for that][1]).
 And getting Ajax to work would require tedious configuration of CORS/JSONP to get around web security, whereas CouchDroid works on a freshly-installed CouchDB.

 Also CouchDroid doesn't have any external dependencies, other than PouchDB and Jackson.
-The APK clocks in at about 1MB.
+The APK clocks in at about 700K (400K with ProGuard).

 ### But I already store user data in SQLite!